suiteplus/nscabinet/README.md

  - If you add new funcionality, also add a new test!

-At the time tests are ran locally.
+At the time tests are run locally.
 To set up the tests:

  - Install the restlet in an available account;